audioxide/data/data/posts/20171129-reviews-bjork-utopia.md

   that ultimately feel like a tease.
 Utopia occasionally grips its claws in, only to let go seconds later.
 week: 126
+blurb: The world Björk has designed is an irrefutable wonder – I’m just not given a reason to explore it.
+The record is scattered with gorgeous moments that ultimately feel like a tease.
+Utopia occasionally grips its claws in, only to let go seconds later.
 ---
 author: ANDRE
 review: >-